 Like all high-performance teams, we rely on collaboration.
 Just as great players don’t win trophies by themselves, transformational ideas and practices are never produced in vacuums; they are communally refined and honed.
 Video conferencing and comms tech can be hugely beneficial in this regard, but when it is necessary to collaborate on a truly substantial text, a more specific tool is needed.

-OneNote provides teams with the ability to not just share their ideas, but to edit materials in real time.
+OneNote provides teams with the ability to not just share their ideas, but to edit materials in real-time.
 It is compatible with multiple forms of media and can be installed across all major device types to allow effective remote collaboration.
-When installed to a mobile device, OneNote also provides an effective means of recording ad-lib thoughts and immediately sharing them with colleagues.
+When installed on a mobile device, OneNote also provides an effective means of recording ad-lib thoughts and immediately sharing them with colleagues.

 Keeping the actions of individual team members aligned with project goals is important, with 46% of employees reporting that they regularly leave meetings unaware of what is required of them4.